Qiskit/qiskit/README.md

 ## Getting Started

 Now that the SDK is installed, it's time to begin working with QISKit.
-First, get your [API token and configure your Qconfig file](QISKitDETAILS.rst#APIToken).
+First, get your [API token and configure your Qconfig file](QISKitDETAILS.rst#APIToken), it allow to you to execute your programs in the IBM Quantum Experience chips.

-Now, try out some example QASM, which runs via the simulator online.
-It can both run using Python and Jupyter Notebooks.
+After, try out some example QASM, which runs via the local simulator or the online simulator or [real Quantum Chips](#quantum-chips).

 ### Creating your first Quantum Program